wgseligman/GramsSim/DEPENDENCIES.md

      # Create a conda environment.
 The name "grams-devel" is arbitrary.
      conda create -y --name grams-devel compilers cmake root geant4 hepmc3 cfitsio healpix_cxx

+*Note: `strict` priority guarantees that the packages you install within an environment will be consistent with one another.
+However, it does not guarantee that you'll get the latest-and-greatest versions, especially of packages like `python`.
+I've found that `conda config --set channel_priority flexible` will get the latest versions of packages, at the potential risk that some package incompatibilties.*

 Afterwards, the following must be executed once per login session: